+The Big Ten men's college basketball championship final last weekend at Madison Square Garden had a new type of brand sponsor: SoFi.
 The San Francisco-based personal finance brand joins a small club of finance startups making a name for themselves through a connection to sports.
 Quicken Loans has long-established sports sponsorships, including naming rights to Quicken Loans Arena in Cleveland and links to college sports teams; and Credit Karma is playing in gaming, by becoming the "official personal finance partner" to eLeague, the gaming league formed by Turner Broadcasting and IMG tournament two years ago.

+“As part of an overall media buying strategy across a number of platforms and formats, we’ve identified sporting events such as the Super Bowl, the Big Ten tournament and the X Games as excellent ways to reach our target audience," said Margi Brown, SoFi's vice president of marketing and media.
+"Our marketing strategy is driven by meeting our members where they are, with a unique focus on brand awareness marketing."
 Big-name sports sponsorships have long been the domain of big banks.
 Bank of America and Citi, the two largest bank sponsors of sporting events, each spend between $80 million and $85 million per year on sponsorships, according to consultancy ESP Properties, with some flagship examples including B of A's relationship with Major League Baseball and Citi Field.
 But now, startups like SoFi are getting into the sponsorship game.
 SoFi is using sports sponsorships to become more of a household name and strengthen its connection to customers and would-be customers, recent graduates and students.